-Kodiak Holdings issued incentive awards to certain employees of Kodiak Gas Services, LLC (awholly-owned subsidiary of the Company) known as the Class B incentive units ("Class B Units").
-The Company records stock compensation expense associated with these awards because of the employment relationship of the grantees with Kodiak Gas Services, LLC.
+Kodiak Holdings issued incentive awards to certain employees of Kodiak Gas Services, LLC (a wholly-owned subsidiary of the Company) in the form of Class B incentive units ("Class B Units").
+The Company records a stock-based compensation expense associated with the Class B Units because of the employment relationship of the grantees with Kodiak Gas Services, LLC.

-On March 6, 2019, 61,098.4 of Class B Units were authorized under the 2019 Class B Unit Award Agreement, for grant to certain employees and non-employee board members.
-These Class B Units constitute "profits interests".
-As of December 31, 2021, there were authorized 61,068.0 Class B Units, and as of February 15, 2021, 57,502.4 Class B Units were granted.
-With respect to the units that are granted, 25% of the units will be time vested, and 20% of such units will vest on each of the first five anniversaries of the grant date.
-The remaining 75% of the units will vest on achievement of certain MOIC (Multiple on Invested Capital) performance criteria and market conditions.
-The fair value of each incentive award was estimated on their grant dates using an option pricing model.
-The grant date fair value of the time-based units was \$3.1 million.

-In the event of employment termination, vested Class B Units are automatically converted to Class C units ("Class C Unit Exchange").
-Each Class C Units shall have the right to receive distribution up to the amount equal to the fair market value of such vested Class B Unit.
+On March 6, 2019, 61,098.4 Class B Units were authorized under the Kodiak Holdings (f/k/a Frontier Topco Partnership, L.P.)
+2019 Class B Unit Incentive Plan for grant to certain employees and non-employee board members.
+These Class B Units are intended to constitute "profits interests" for federal income tax purposes, but constitute a substantive class of equity under US GAAP.
+As of December 31, 2021, there were 61,068.0 authorized Class B Units, and as of February 15, 2021, 57,502.4 Class B Units were granted.
+Twenty-five percent (25%) of the granted Class B Units are subject to time vesting (the "Time-Vesting Units") and the remaining 75% of the granted Class B Units are subject to performance-vesting on achievement of certain MOIC (Multiple on Invested Capital) performance criteria and market conditions.
+Time-Vesting Units vest in five equal annual installments on each of the first five anniversaries of the applicable vesting commencement date.
+Holders of Class B Unit are entitled to distributions on vested awards in accordance with the Kodiak Holdings distribution waterfall.
+Class B Units are not subject to any conversion rights other than an automatic conversion to Class C incentive units ("Class C Units") in connection with certain terminations of employment.
+Each Class C Unit is eligible to receive distributions up to an amount equal to the fair market value of the corresponding converted Class B Unit on the date of conversion.
 As of December 31, 2021, no material conversions had occurred.

+There are no performance hurdles associated with the Time-Vested Units.
+The fair value of each incentive award was estimated on their applicable grant date using an option pricing model.
+The grant date fair value of the Time-Vested Units was \$3.1 million in 2021.